🔊

 Even a computer restart could be the simple fix that's needed.
 And in rare cases, trying another computer port or another cable might fix the issue.

-If all fails, let us know in on the Discord server in #support
+If all fails, let us know in on the in #support, and we'll try to help you get it working.

 It's most helpful if you start by telling us the steps you've already tried to resolve the issue, and which device you have.